 Maintain A Confident Smile After Dental Damage

-At the Cortlandt Manor dentistry practice to Dr. Paul S. Taxin, we partner with patients to achieve and maintain their healthiest smiles with regular preventive dental appointments.
-When tooth decay and damage does occur, we offer a wide range of restorative dentistry solutions to fully repair the form, function and appearance of your smile.
+At the Cortlandt Manor dental office of Dr. Paul S. Taxin, we partner with patients to achieve and maintain their healthiest smiles with regular preventive dental appointments.
+When tooth decay and damage does occur, we offer a wide range of restorative dentistry solutions to fully repair the form, function, and appearance of your smile.
 Dental crowns are some of the most commonly used dental restorations, and they offer us the ability to strengthen and protect damaged teeth, leaving patients with healthy, properly functioning smiles.
 If you’re in need of dental repair or any other dentistry services, call our Cortland Manor dentistry office to schedule an appointment right away.
 It’s always best to get started repairing your smile as soon as possible to avoid advanced dental damage that is more difficult to repair.

 What are Dental Crowns?

 A dental crown is an advanced restoration used to replace lost tooth structure and protect the remaining healthy structure from additional damage or decay.
 The restorations are available in a variety of materials, and each has its own unique advantages.
 In most situations, we recommend tooth-colored, porcelain dental crowns to completely mimic the appearance of healthy, natural tooth structures.

 Dental crowns can be used to repair teeth or enhance the appearance of your smile as part of a variety of treatment plans, including:

 - To repair teeth that have moderate decay, chips, or cracks